DRIVING SOCIAL AND ECONOMIC TRANSFORMATIONS

 Industry, researchers, government and the community will co-locate within the new precinct and collaborate to develop innovative solutions to major societal challenges.

 The precinct will provide an environment where great minds from different disciplines collide to turn big ideas into pioneering products or services, particularly in relation to changing technologies, sustainability and resilience.
+Melbourne Connect will facilitate a dynamic mix of organisations including the Melbourne Accelerator Program (MAP) and programs including Translating Research at Melbourne (TRaM).

 Inspired by global examples such as MIT’s Kendall Square Initiative and Imperial College London’s White City Campus, the Melbourne based precinct will have the tools, platforms and services to facilitate a thriving and vibrant ecosystem that will enhance Australia’s productivity and sustainability.